chudley/manatee/docs/working-on-manatee.md

 PostgreSQL is built from source, which we pull down as a submodule and checkout at a certain commit to define the version.
 Once built in a temporary location, we move it to a location on the filesystem that our Manatee configs expect.
+This is done by the `./tool/mkdevsitters` script (detailed in "Using `mkdevsitters`", but is described below in case you should need to install PostgreSQL directly.

 Checkout is done like so:

     # git submodule add https://github.com/postgres/postgres.git \